aws-samples/amazon-bedrock-samples/docs/introduction-to-bedrock/converse_api/01_converse_api.md

 We're now ready to setup our Converse API action in Bedrock.
 Note that we use the same syntax for any model, including the messages-formatted prompts, and the inference parameters.
 Also note that we read the output in the same way independently of the model used.

 Optionally, we could define additional model specific request fields that are not common across all providers.
-For more information on this check the Bedrock Converse API documentation.
+For more information on this check the [Bedrock Converse API documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html){:target="_blank"}.

 <h3> Converse for one-shot invocations </h3>